 The SWG’s Virtual Facilitated Retreat is open to anyone in Canada who likes to write.
-The Virtual Retreat is designed as a time for participants to focus on their writing and to gain encouragement and motivation by interacting with the Virtual Writer-In-Residence while fostering a community online and associating home as a fruitful writing space.
+The Virtual Retreat is designed as a time for participants to focus on their writing and to gain encouragement and motivation by interacting with the Virtual Writer-In-Residence while fostering a community online.
 The retreat is structured with flexibility and accessibility in mind: participants are not required to attend every single writing time if they are unable.
 Retreatants can come and go with check ins and breaks as opportunities to join in or leave.
 There will also be a virtual social for retreatants to connect to each other as well as an opportunity to read from their work at the end of the retreat during the Retreatant Reading.
+This retreat is perfect for all writers—beginner, emerging, or established—who would like to dive deeply into their writing for a few days.

-The Virtual Facilitated Retreat will be hosted via Zoom from Thursday April 27 to Sunday April 30, 2023.
+The Virtual Facilitated Retreat will be hosted via Zoom from Thursday February 8 – Sunday February 11, 2024.

-Please contact Program Assistant Tea Gerbeza at email@example.com with questions.
+Application form is below.
+Please contact Program Coordinator Tea Gerbeza at email@example.com with questions.

-The cost is $125 for SWG members and $175 for non-members.
-Fee includes access to the full four-day retreat, including a 45-minute meeting with the Virtual Writer-In-Residence.
+The cost is $150.00 and includes access to the full retreat, including a 45-minute consultation with the Virtual Writer-In-Residence.
 Payment is due upon acceptance.
-Please note that this retreat is limited to 10 participants.

 Focused Writing Time